-PIVX will be implementing Sapling Protocol using Groth16 zk-SNARKs zero-knowledge proofs, a new privacy protocol that will provide improved privacy, usability, and performance compared to our previous solutions.
+PIVX will be implementing SHIELD, its custom implementation of Sapling protocol using Groth16 zk-SNARKs zero-knowledge proofs, a new protocol that will provide improved user data protection, usability, and performance compared to our previous solutions.
 This is the highest priority item for 2020, and is planned to be released in Q4 of 2020.
-Simply put: This will transcend PIVX privacy to another level where users will be able to securely transfer coins from one address to another without anyone else knowing the source of the coins, how many coins were sent, nor which addresses were involved in sending and receiving.
+Simply put: This will transcend PIVX user data protection to another level where users will be able to securely transfer coins from one address to another without anyone else knowing the source of the coins, how many coins were sent, nor which addresses were involved in sending and receiving.

 A custom implementation of the DIP002 and DIP003 to introduce multiple enhancements to the masternode network such as: blockchain derived masternode lists, custom reward address, voting delegations, and more.